micheletizzoni/micheletizzoni.github.io/_posts/2017-03-13-phd-position.markdown

 Interested candidates are invited [to send me their CV](http://micheletizzoni.github.io/contact/).
 Deadline for application: March 24, 2017.

-————
+————<br>
-PhD Project
+PhD Project<br>
-Title: Mathematical modeling and simulations of invasive meningococcal disease dynamics and vaccination strategies.
+Title: Mathematical modeling and simulations of invasive meningococcal disease dynamics and vaccination strategies.<br>

 Description:
 Invasive meningococcal diseases (IMD), as meningitis and septicemia, are rare but tremendous diseases, whose most common cause is a bacterium called N. meningitidis.